suez1moeedueg/v2ray/README.md

 # v2ray
+This project is tested with BrowserStack.
+This project is tested with BrowserStack

 # PyV2Ray

 PyV2Ray is a lightweight, Python-based implementation inspired by the V2Ray proxy server.
 This project serves as a basic example of how to create a proxy server with features similar to V2Ray, including user authentication and support for both HTTP and HTTPS traffic.